 - > Students will be asked to Self-Monitor daily before coming to the Career Center.
 This includes determining if the student has any of the above symptoms associated with COVID-19.
 Stay home if you are sick and contact your physician.
-Use the Symptom Screening Tool. - Staff and students will use face coverings, unless a medical condition exists, which completely cover the nose and mouth, at all times while in the school.
-Face coverings may be a medical or cloth mask, face shield, or neck gaiter, per Department of Health and PA Department of Education as well as the Pennsylvania mandate.
-Face coverings are available for use, if a student/staff member needs one.

-- Desk separators are available in each classroom. - ➤ Depending on the type of work, some students may also be required to wear eye protection as well.
-(Example: Cosmetology students will wear eye protection when shampooing a client's hair). - > Students will be expected to practice social distances of at least 6 feet or more at all times unless the nature of the activity within the class/shop requires a closer proximity to another person. - Students will be expected to wash hands or to use hand sanitizer for at least 20 seconds. - ➤ When able, student equipment will be assigned to a single student per session.
-If equipment cannot be assigned to a single student, students will perform hand hygiene before and after use of equipment. - Students will be monitored by staff for signs and symptoms of COVID-19 and sent to the nurse if sick - Faculty, staff, and visitors are required to perform a health check upon entering the building and use face coverings as well as practice social distancing. - > Disinfection of high touch areas will be completed by the staff and maintenance throughout the day.
-Disinfection and cleaning of the school in the evenings.
+Use the Symptom Screening Tool. - ➤ Clarion County Career Center will follow mandates by Department of Health, PA Department of Education, and the CDC related to the use of face coverings.
+If Clarion County is in a high or substantial level of COVID-19 transmission and as new guidelines are provided, the Career Center will evaluate the need to change masking requirements.
+Any student who chooses to wear a face covering is permitted to do so.
+Face coverings are available for use, if a student/staff member needs one. - Desk separators are available in each classroom. - Depending on the type of work, some students may also be required to wear eye protection as well.
+(Example: Cosmetology students will wear eye protection when shampooing a client's hair). - Students will be expected to practice social distances of at least 3 feet to the maximum extent possible unless the nature of the activity within the class/shop requires a closer proximity to another person.
+Mandates by Department of Health, PA Department of Education, and the CDC will be followed. - > Students will be expected to wash hands or to use hand sanitizer for at least 20 seconds. - ➤ When able, student equipment will be assigned to a single student per session.
+If equipment cannot be assigned to a single student, students will perform hand hygiene before and after use of equipment. - > Students will be monitored by staff for signs and symptoms of COVID-19 and sent to the nurse if sick - ➤ Disinfection of high touch areas in the common areas of the school will be completed by maintenance throughout the day.
+Disinfection and cleaning of the school will be completed each evening.